 The Environment Agency issue alerts for properties in a flood risk area when there is a possibility of flooding.

-The Warning areas are shown on this map.
-People living or working in the warning areas can register to receive warnings by phone, text and/or e-mail from the Environment Agency website or by telephone to 0345 988 1188.
+The Warning areas are listed here.
+People living or working in the warning areas can register to receive warnings by phone, text and/or e-mail on gov.uk or by telephone to 0345 988 1188.
 If an Alert is issued it will be shown here or graphically on the Flood Warning Map.

 Preparing for Flood

 Prepare for a flood to reduce the disruption you will suffer as a result:

 - Find out if you’re at risk (refer to maps linked above)

 - Register for Flood Warnings (details of how to register are given above)

 - Make a flood plan (use template from gov.uk)